r4tangUCSD/lyric-agent/README.md

 In general, we found that values of smaller n had the best log-likelihoods (closest to 0).
 In particular, it seems like our bigram model performed the best on those specific lyrics.
 As n increased, our log likelihood became further away from 0, indicating signs of overfitting since we were performing worse on the "test" data.
 Given our model, this makes sense, however this doesn't necessarily mean that lower n-grams are the best for our purpose of generating lyrics.
 Log-likelihood might not be the best metric for evaluating overfitting and underfitting, and we might need to experiment and research more complex methods, like perplexity.
 However, given the nature of n-gram, it is likely that we underfit on the lower values of n given that not much context is retained with lower values of n, however, as n gets larger, our model overfits since it is trained on relatively long specific sequences of words.

 ## Conclusion section
 The first model has a lot of pitfalls.
 The model frequently runs into cycles, probably because of the way songs are structured.
 Choruses and repetitive parts of song lyrics will inflate the probabilities in the CPT table, making it harder to generate interesting and unique lyrics.
+Additionally, for our n-gram, given the efficiency of the models relative to our large dataset, instead of taking all the n-grams over the whole dataset, we only took a random sample.
+Had we trained on the full dataset, higher n-grams could have performed better seeing more sequences.
+Furthermore, we could have varied our vocab sizes, leading to more unique n-grams that could change the log likelihoods calculated by our models.

-In future models, we hope to find ways to let users input keywords and genres rather than starting prompts, and to give songs more structure
+In future models, we hope to find ways to let users input keywords and genres rather than starting prompts, and to give songs more structure.